 intrinsic motivation for that subject.

-This study showed that performance and motivation levels were increased without collateral damage to the students ’overall sense of well-being and self-esteem, while GUTS was not a strong enough intervention to counter the motivation and performance decline over time.
+This study showed that performance and motivation levels were increased without collateral damage to the students ’overall sense of well-being and self-esteem, while GUTS was not a strong enough intervention to counter the motivation; and thus, performance declined over time.